mapteb/angular-a-development-pattern/README.md

 This project proposes a development pattern for Angular SPAs.
 The pattern sugggests the following steps:

 1. Capture the SPA requirements into a set of state transitions.
-   For the [demo example SPA](https://mapteb.github.io/angular-a-development-pattern) considered in this project, the state transitions used are:
+   For the [demo example SPA](https://mapteb.github.io/angular-a-development-pattern), the state transitions considered are:

    <pre>
    =================================================================================================================================